atet/unity/README.md

    [![.img/step04a.png](.img/step04a.png)](#nolink)

-   2. Select `Maximize On Play` so that other window panes are hidden during playmode
+   2. Select `Maximize On Play` so that other windowpanes are hidden during playmode

    [![.img/step04b.png](.img/step04b.png)](#nolink)